finos/common-domain-model/documentation/source/documentation.rst

 Workflow
 ^^^^^^^^

+The CDM provides support for implementors to develop workflows to process transaction lifecycle events.

-A *workflow* represents an action or step or set of actions or steps that are required to trigger a business event, including the initial execution or contract formation.
+A *workflow* represents a set of actions or steps that are required to trigger a business event, including the initial execution or contract formation.
+A workflow is organised into a sequence in which each step is represented by a *workflow step*.
 A workflow may involve multiple parties in addition to the parties to the transaction, and may include automated and manual steps.
-A workflow is organised into a sequence in which each step is represented by a *workflow step*.
+A workflow may involve only one step.

 .. code-block:: Haskell